 Reuben Reina, class of '86, was the greatest distance runner in Texas high school history.
 He attended John Glenn Elementary and Pease Middle School before following in the footsteps of Jay H.S. star milers, Randy Reina, class of '78, and Roland Reina, class of '81, Reub's brothers.

 Superstar distance runners win the mile or two mile at the state championships.
 Legends win both of them.
 Reub pulled "the double", winning BOTH the mile AND two mile races at the state championships.
-The miraculous thing is that he won BOTH the mile and two-mile races as a sophomore...as a junior...AND as a senior at Jay!
+The miraculous thing is that he won BOTH the mile and two-mile races as a senior...as a junior...AND as a sophomore at Jay!
 As if that wasn't enough, Reuben won the STATE cross country meet and then WON the NATIONAL cross country championship

 while in high school.
 While other Mustangs proudly wore "All-District" patches on their jackets, Reuben had a patch of the whole United States of America!
-The record Reuben set in 1985 at the Kinney (now Foot Locker) National Championship Meet still stands today and they run that race every year.
+The record Reuben set in 1985 at the Kinney (now Foot Locker) National Championship Meet in San Diego still stands today and they run that race every year.

 Reub went on to be an eight-time All-American in the mile, 3,000 and 5,000 at the Univ. of Arkansas.
 He won NCAA titles in the '90 and '91 3,000 meters and was on teams that won six NCAA Championships.
 Reuben ran for the United States in the 1992 Olympics